derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 <div class='black-background white-text'>
 ```

 With either solution, both our `<div>`s will have black backgrounds and the text within them will be white.
 You might wonder how the text of the child elements can be white without explicitly setting styles on them.
 This is where the *cascading* part of cascading style sheets comes in.
-This cascading, this style inheritence, is extremely powerful and you will learn its nuances in time.
+Think of cascading as style inheritence.
+Cascading is extremely powerful and you will learn its nuances in time.

 As a creation evolves, feel free to change the names of classes if it makes sense to.
 A class name may make less sense as new property-value pairs are added or removed.
 Over time you will leverage established naming practices and/or develop your own to gain an intuitive feel of when to update a name.
 Additionally, you'll develop a sense of how best to group certain property-value pairs.
 Just know that it is extremely common to change names as a creation evolves.

 Thus far we've covered the anatomy of HTML and CSS, so now it is time for JavaScript.
 In a way we already looked at the anatomy of JavaScript in the *Elements and Elements* section.
 That breakdown was a bit more granular and we'll revisit the specifics in the next chapter *Coding and JavaScript*.
 For now we will look at the high level anatomy of a JavaScript file.
 We will focus on shape, space, and form or more precisely function, scope, and object.

 As you already know, a function is like a shape because it encloses scope just as a shape encloses space.
 An enclosure helps prevent clashing of what exists between different scopes or spaces.
 No clashing please.
-Objects like forms, are a higher level enclosure.
-They each embody one or more functions or shapes respectively.
+Objects, like forms, are a higher level enclosure.
+They each, more often than not, embody one or more functions or shapes respectively.
 JavaScript has specific types of objects, but a function is *also* an object.
 This may seem odd at first, but the idea is really simple when you think about the importance of scopes.

 Long story short, a JavaScript program is essentially a nested tree of functions.
 As a by-product of functions each enclosing a scope, a JavaScript program can also be thought of as a nested tree of scopes.
 So when the JavaScript engine executes a particular line of code that has a reference to a value, it works like this in an effort to get the actual value:
 1. look in the target scope for the reference